openmicroanalysis/pyxray/README.rst

 Development
 -----------

-- Add ordering of Element, AtomicShell, AtomicSubshell and XrayLine.
+- Add ordering of Element, AtomicShell, AtomicSubshell
+- Use `sqlalchemy <https://sqlalchemy.org>`_ to create and interact with database
+- Add more probability and relative weight properties to XrayLine

 1.5
 ---